On the non-critical exceptional zeros of Katz $p$-adic $L$-functions for CM fields: Exterior bi-dual

 Since $P^{1}_{i}$ is a free $R_{i}$-module, we have

 Since $I_{i}$ is a submodule of $P^{2}_{i}$, the canonical map $I \longrightarrow \varprojlim_{i}I_{i}$ is injective.
 This shows that

 and completes the proof. \end{proof}

-\begin{corollary} Suppose that $(R,\fm)$ is a complete noetherian local ring with residue characteristic $p$.
+\begin{corollary} Suppose that $(R,\fm)$ is a complete Gorenstein local ring with residue characteristic $p$.
 Let $G \in \cG$ and $T$ a free $R$-module of finite rank on which $G$ acts continuously.
-Let $I$ be a directed poset and $\{R_{i}\}_{i\in I}$ an inverse system of complete noetherian local rings satisfying $R = \varprojlim_{i \in I}R_{i}$.
+Let $I$ be a directed poset and $\{R_{i}\}_{i\in I}$ an inverse system of complete Gorenstein local rings satisfying $R = \varprojlim_{i \in I}R_{i}$.

 If $H^{0}(G,T/\fm T)$ vanishes, then, for any integer $r \geq 0$, there is a canonical isomorphism

 \end{corollary} \begin{proof} This follows from Lemma~\ref{lem:descent}, Corollary~\ref{cor:amp}, and Lemma~\ref{lem:inv-bidual}. \end{proof}